WiiLink24/room-server/gloom/srv/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>> import shopsdk
 >>> shopsdk.tasks.setup()
+>>> shopsdk.tasks.check()
 ```
+If you see all three checksums being OK, you are good to go!
-This will setup the enviroment.
+Now you have setup the enviroment.